 Do you know every living being, be it a bacteria, protozoa, pseudopodia, ant, worm, plant, or giant living being, if it has life, is composed of one basic unit?
 This unit is nothing but a cell.

-Have you ever wondered, about the survival of fishes and other organisms in water, plants and trees on land, animals and birds, and importantly humans?
-Although they all vary in their shapes, sizes, colors, habitats, and lifestyles, still they share one common thing among them and that is life.
+Have you ever wondered about the survival of fishes and other organisms in water, plants and trees on land, animals and birds, and, importantly, humans?
+Although they all vary in their shapes, sizes, colours, habitats, and lifestyles, they still share one common thing among them, and that is life.